ClementNerma/Rave/docs/books/hybrid.md

 ### Nullables typecasting

-There's two macros available to turn a nullable value into a standard value, which is `strict!`, and another to turn a standard value into a nullable value, which is `nullable!`.
+There's two flexs available to turn a nullable value into a standard value, which is `strict!`, and another to turn a standard value into a nullable value, which is `nullable!`.
 Here is how they go:

 ```sn
 val standard: int = 1;